TM (album)

 TM is the eighth and final studio album by American hip hop boy band Brockhampton.
 It was released on November 18, 2022, one day after the release of the group's previous studio album The Family, through RCA and Question Everything.
 For its entire rollout, The Family was advertised as the band's final album.
 A surprise release, TM was announced for release alongside a promo image for The Family, and was billed by the band as a "parting gift for fans".

-In contrast to The Family, which solely featured Kevin Abstract as a performer with production from Bearface, TM sees the groups full roster return.
+In contrast to The Family, which solely featured Kevin Abstract as a performer with production from Bearface, TM sees the group's full roster return.
 Abstract, Matt Champion, Dom McLennon, Jabari Manwa, Merlyn Wood, and Joba return as performers, with group members Romil Hemnani, Kiko Merley, and Manwa producing the bulk of the album alongside several outside producers.
 Despite executive producing The Family, performer and producer Bearface is entirely absent from TM.
 TM was executive produced by Matt Champion, marking his first production credit on a Brockhampton project.
-The album contains uncredited guest appearances from the groups frequent collaborator Ryan Beatty.
+The album contains uncredited guest appearances from the group's frequent collaborator Ryan Beatty.